-The My Hero Academia Season 4 release date has been confirmed by anime streaming company Funimation, which plans on streaming the upcoming Boku no Hero Academia Season 4 in North America.
+The My Hero Academia Season 4 release date has been confirmed for October 12, 2019.
+Anime streaming company Funimation plans on streaming the upcoming Boku no Hero Academia Season 4 in North America.
 The announcement was made by Funimation’s Twitter and Facebook account.

 Anime news leaker Yonkou Productions is claiming that My Hero Academia S4 will have 25 episodes in total.
 This information has not yet been officially announced.

 The first episode of MHA Season 4 will be an original story.
 It will be a recap of prior events told from a new perspective.

 “Since Class A has garnered a lot of attention recently, someone comes to U.A. to get more information on them.
 What he’s really aiming for is the scoop on All Night’s successor.”

 In mid-August, Yomiuri Television released a new key visual for Boku No Hero Academia Season 4 featuring Deku, Bakugou, All Might, Todoroki, Kirishima, Ochako, Yaoyorozu, The Big 3, and Nighteye!
 (Please see below.)

 The My Hero Academia Season 4 OP theme song will be “Polaris” by music group Blue Encount.
 In the past, Blue Encount has produced anime theme songs for Banana Fish as well as Gintama.